 To ensure sessions are beneficial and effective, supervision will take place within small groups, with no more than 8 participants.
 Places must be confirmed.

-- Will have staff who are equipped to carry out their roles in a safe and professional manner
+- have staff who are equipped to carry out their roles in a safe and professional manner

 Learning Mentors and other pastoral staff